steambird1/mindustry-c/README.md

 ## Features about Mindustry-C

-- Reserving most of C89 features
+- Most of C89 features
   - Yes, you'll have structs, pointers, unions, and `typedef`!
   - But you won't have `#pragma` or `#include`
   - Also, support for function pointers might be limited